 So the solution, of course, to taming chronic busyness is simply to slow down and connect with our lives.
 It's to choose NOT to be busy.
 And that means connecting with who we are, what we value, and what we want to accomplish in life.
 It means determining what is essential for living the life we want, and realizing that other things, though perhaps urgent, are not essential.
 Easier said than done, especially if you are in a busy season right now.
 But simply building good habits and taking care of yourself will give you the focus and balance you need to thrive.
 Here are strategies I've found to help.

 1. Determine your personal (and family) values and write them down.
 Then write down what success looks like for you.
 Next write down your personal goals for the year and month.
 Set aside time at the beginning of each week (I like to do this on Sundays - see details here) to remind yourself of your values and goals, and decide what essentials need to be accomplished this week to make progress on them.
-Use a weekly planner (free download here) or write out in a notebook or journal (The Best Self Journal is great for this) what your high level schedule needs to look like to have time for these essentials.
+Use a weekly planner (get a free printable one below) or write out in a notebook or journal (the Best Self Journal is great for this) what your high-level schedule needs to look like to have time for these essentials.
 Then get out your online calendar and schedule them in.

 2. Evaluate your life and your commitments.
 Examine why you're so busy and make sure that the things that fill your schedule are intentional and align with your values and goals.
 Kids activities, networking, volunteering, weekend road trips...those are all really good things.
 However, if your packed schedule is leaving you feeling run down or if you're sacrificing the essential things, then busy is not so good.
 Use that weekly time you've set aside to adjust your calendar to make sure it fits with your values.
 Find ways to say "no" to the things that are not serving you or others well.
 Realize that every time you say "yes" to one thing, you are saying "no" to something else.
 Who would you rather say "no" to?